First planted in 1999, the vines at Harris Organic Wines’ 5 acre vineyard are created by hand

 The vines are planted on rich duplex soils.
 They are not irrigated and therefore have to fend for themselves.
 Their roots are deep into the clay subsoil layers to extract the little water available during the summer months.

-The vines are trained on VSP trellis, a 5 wire system to maintain the vine shoots are growing in a vertical position.
+The vines are trained on vertical shoot position (VSP) trellis, a 5 wire system to maintain the vine shoots are growing in a vertical position.
 VSP is a modern system where the canopy is kept thin to let in light and maintain air flow.
 Leaf, and soil analysis reports to us any elements that we need to amend so as to maintain optimal growing conditions.